Marshall Super Lead: Notable early users

-Pete Townshend of The Who was an early adopter of the Super Lead, as was Eric Clapton, who in 1966 traded in his Bluesbreaker combo for a Super Lead after cofounding Cream.
+Pete Townshend of the Who was an early adopter of the Super Lead, as was Eric Clapton, who in 1966 traded in his Bluesbreaker combo for a Super Lead after cofounding Cream.
 Jimi Hendrix used a 1959 with four 4×12" cabinets (his "couple of great refrigerators") at the 1969 Woodstock Festival.
 Many guitarists preferred Super Leads made in certain years: Eddie Van Halen famously used a 1968 model, while Hendrix and Eric Johnson preferred 1969s.
 Early 1970s models were in turn favored by Thin Lizzy, Judas Priest, and AC/DC.

 The Super Lead's bass companion, the Super Bass, found prominent bass-playing fans in Jack Bruce, Chris Squire, and Lemmy, but also proved popular among guitarists for its mellower sound: Jimmy Page and Paul Kossoff both preferred the Super Bass over the Super Lead.

 Given its prominence among rock guitarists, the Super Lead is regarded as the "definitive rock amp".

 Plexi moniker

-One of Marshall's most characteristic design elements in its amplifiers of the late 1960s was the use of gold-colored Plexiglas control panels, so much so that the term "Marshall Plexi", or simply "Plexi", became popular in reference to these amp models and, more broadly, their characteristic sound.
+One of Marshall's most characteristic design elements in its amplifiers of the mid to late 1960s was the use of gold-colored Plexiglas control panels, so much so that the term "Marshall Plexi", or simply "Plexi", became popular in reference to these amp models and, more broadly, their characteristic sound.
 However, the 1959 100-watt Super Lead is generally thought of as the "definitive" Plexi and continued to be popularly referred to as such even after Marshall began using a cheaper aluminum alternative in 1969, although the brand continued using Plexiglas alongside aluminum until stock ran out in 1973.
 Despite the term's popularity, Marshall themselves have never released an amplifier using the Plexi name, although they would later offer a reissue model called the 1959SLP, short for "Super Lead Plexi".